lonevvolf/kaichronicles/README.md

 ### License

-MIT.
+GPLv3 (see LICENSE file).
 This application uses the following third-party code / resources:

 * The HTML rendering, books XML processing and Project Aon license HTML contains code taken from Lone Wolf Adventures, by Liquid State Limited